lsst-tstn/tstn-023/index.rst

 Up until early 2020, practically all system deployment, integration and on-sky operations where conducted with the Auxiliary Telescope (AT) components.
 Some limited and isolated testing with the Main Telescope (MT) components where performed at the summit and local developers environment.
-On these occasions the DDS communication mostly worked as expected, with some occasional failures or unreliable message exchanges occurrences, but nothing that would prevent users from operating the system.
+On these occasions the DDS communication mostly worked as expected, with some occasional failures or unreliable message exchanges occurred, but nothing that would prevent users from operating the system.

 Nevertheless, with the onset of more intensive testing with the MT components (initially at NCSA test stand and then at the base facility) we started to experience routine severe system failures.
 These failures would mostly manifest once a sufficiently large number of more intensive components (e.g. MTM1M3 and MTMount) where brought up in the system.
 Initially, they where observed mainly by users trying to run control sequences from Jupyter notebooks in nublado, though it was soon realized that the problem affected all other components in the system (salkafka producers, CSCs running SAL and SalObj).

-Following, are some details of the history and experience accumulated over time with DDS, results of the investigation conducted at NCSA test stand about this new failure mode and the proposed solution.
+In the following, we present some details of the history and experience accumulated over time with DDS, results of the investigation conducted at NCSA test stand about this new failure mode and the proposed solution.

 .. note::